 Better television reception Drouin by Andrew Lacey, founder and director of Antenna IQ

 Drouin is a beautiful area to live.
 Unfortunately, it is over 50 kilometers as the crow flies to Mount Dandenong the main television transmitter for Melbourne.
-Likewise, the regional channels come from the Latrobe Valley transmitter which is over 70 kilometers to Melbourne.
+Likewise, the regional digital television channels come from the Latrobe Valley transmitter which is over 70 kilometers to Drouin.

 This leaves the average viewer with what is often an unreliable viewing experience.
 So what can be done?